-subject always to the prior approval by the Council (such approval being at the Council's absolute discretion to be confirmed in writing by the Council to the Owners’ Agent) a duly executed transfer of the Unencumbered freehold title to the Affordable Housing Land on which all of the Affordable Housing Units referred to at paragraphs 1.2 and 1.3 above are located has been delivered to a Registered Provider.
+subject always to the prior approval by the Council (such approval being at the Council's absolute discretion to be confirmed in writing by the Council to the Owners’ Agent) a duly executed transfer of the Unencumbered freehold title to the Affordable Housing Land on which all of the Affordable Housing Units referred to at paragraphs 1.1 and 1.2 above are located has been delivered to a Registered Provider.

-The Owners covenant with the Council to construct 10% of the Dwellings within each of Viability Review Phase Two, Viability Review Phase Three, Viability Review Phase Four, Viability Review Phase Five, Viability Review Phase Six, Viability Review Phase Seven, Viability Review Phase Eight, Viability Review Phase Nine and Viability Review Phase Ten as Affordable Housing Units prior to the date on which 75% of the Dwellings in each such Viability Review Phase are Occupied.
+The Owners covenant with the Council to construct 10% of the Dwellings within each of Viability Phase Two, Viability Phase Three, Viability Phase Four, Viability Review Phase Five, Viability Review Phase Six, Viability Review Phase Seven, Viability Review Phase Eight, Viability Review Phase Nine and Viability Review Phase Ten as Affordable Housing Units prior to the date on which 95% of the Dwellings in each such Viability Phase or Viability Review Phase are Occupied.

-The Affordable Housing Units constructed and provided pursuant to paragraph 8 above shall comprise of a combination of Affordable Rent Units (to be 60 % of those Affordable Housing Units except for those Affordable Housing Units constructed and provided pursuant to paragraph 8 in Viability Review Phase Two which shall comprise entirely of Shared Ownership Units) and Shared Ownership Units (to be 40% of those Affordable Housing Units except for for those Affordable Housing Units constructed and provided pursuant to paragraph 8 in Viability Review Phase Two which shall comprise entirely of Shared Ownership Units) and/or with the Council’s prior written approval (such approval being at the Council's absolute discretion to be confirmed by the Council to the Owners’ Agent in writing) Intermediate Housing Units and 5% of those Affordable Housing Units shall accommodate Habinteg fixtures and fittings (e.g. loadings for hoists) and with such fixtures and fittings provided as are in accordance with the relevant reserved matters approval/s and in accordance with design standards of the "Habinteg Wheelchair Housing Design Guide".
-For the avoidance of doubt the Affordable Housing Units constructed pursuant to paragraph 8 above shall not comprise of or include Extra Care Housing Units and/or other accommodation for older persons and/or accommodation for vulnerable groups of people.
+The Affordable Housing Units constructed and provided pursuant to paragraph 10 above shall comprise of a combination of Affordable Rent Units (to be 30 % of those Affordable Housing Units and Shared Ownership Units (to be 70% of those Affordable Housing Units and/or with the Council’s prior written approval (such approval being at the Council's absolute discretion to be confirmed by the Council to the Owners’ Agent in writing) Intermediate Housing Units and 5% of those Affordable Housing Units shall accommodate Habinteg fixtures and fittings (e.g. loadings for hoists) and with such fixtures and fittings provided as are in accordance with the relevant reserved matters approval/s and in accordance with design standards of the "Habinteg Wheelchair Housing Design Guide".
+For the avoidance of doubt the Affordable Housing Units constructed pursuant to paragraph 10 above shall not comprise of or include Extra Care Housing Units and/or other accommodation for older persons and/or accommodation for vulnerable groups of people.

-The Owners covenant with the Council to construct the Approved Additional Affordable Housing Provision (if any) for each of Viability Review Phase Two, Viability Review Phase Three, Viability Review Phase Four, Viability Review Phase Five, Viability Review Phase Six, Viability Review Phase Seven, Viability Review Phase Eight, Viability Review Phase Nine and Viability Review Phase Ten prior to the date on which 75% of the Dwellings in each such Viability Review Phase are Occupied.
+The Owners covenant with the Council to construct the Approved Additional Affordable Housing Provision (if any) for each of Viability Review Phase Five, Viability Review Phase Six, Viability Review Phase Seven, Viability Review Phase Eight, Viability Review Phase Nine and Viability Review Phase Ten prior to the date on which 95% of the Dwellings in each such Viability Review Phase are Occupied.

-The Affordable Housing Units constructed and provided pursuant to paragraph 10 above shall be constructed and provided in accordance with the reserved matters approvals for the Approved Additional Affordable Housing Provision for the relevant Viability Review Phase, including the details of what type and size of Dwelling the Approved Additional Affordable Housing shall comprise of and whether such Affordable Housing Units shall comprise of Extra Care Housing Units and/or other accommodation for older persons and/or accommodation for vulnerable groups of people.
+The Affordable Housing Units constructed and provided pursuant to paragraph 12 above shall be constructed and provided in accordance with the reserved matters approvals for the Approved Additional Affordable Housing Provision for the relevant Viability Review Phase, including the details of what type and size of Dwelling the Approved Additional Affordable Housing shall comprise of and whether such Affordable Housing Units shall comprise of Extra Care Housing Units and/or other accommodation for older persons and/or accommodation for vulnerable groups of people.